UCIDataScienceInitiative/IntroR_Workshop/index.md

 ## Questions to answer
 1. Does mpg depend on the origin of the car?
-2. How is mpg related with other variables?
+2. How is mpg related to other variables?
 3. Predict mpg using the other variables provided in the data.

 ---

 ## Exercises: Section 1

-  + The exercises can be found in section1_exercises.html
+  + The exercises can be found in section1_exercises.Rmd
   + The solutions are in ex_code.r

 # Some suggestions
-  + Disable "hide file extensions" so you can easily see the full file names
-  + Feel free to ask us for help
   + Try to solve the exercises without looking at the solutions
+  + Feel free to ask us for help (or use Slack!)

 ---